Kruger National Park 365

 The subtropical climate is appealing all year round with each season offering an upside – depending on what your safari priorities are.
 In summer (November to March) temperatures can climb above 38°C, and come with high humidity and the occasional evening thundershower.
 For game viewing, winter (May to August) is good, as the vegetation is sparser and days are still warm, and so is spring, which promises bird enthusiasts the return of migrant flocks.

 One of the best attributes of the Kruger National Park is the sheer variety it offers visitors by way of accommodation.
-From ultra-luxury private lodges to affordable friendly-family camps, there is something for every budget and taste.
+From ultra-luxury private lodges and reserves to affordable friendly-family camps, there is something for every budget and taste.
 Likewise, options for transport vary from self-drive to shuttle hire, charter planes or scheduled flights.
 Accordingly, you can tailor your trip to your exact specifications.

 Excellent game viewing meets luxury accommodation in one of SA’s oldest private reserves